oguayasa/CrypticityAndVisualSearch-Pt1/README.md

 ![](https://github.com/oguayasa/SearchDifficultyValidation-Pt1/blob/master/imgs/distCheck.valLeast.jpg)

 Clearly, some of these distributions are not normal.
-So to formally compare central tendencies we are going to use non-parametric t-tests.
-Because with each study participants looked at data from targets from several groups, the data can be considered dependent.
-We will apply Wilcoxon Signed rank tests to determine if data are from identical or significantly different distributions.
+So, instead of using standard parametric t-tests to formally compare central tendencies, we are going to use non-parametric t-tests.
+Because targets from the Easy and Hard groups were viewed and acted on by the same group of participants, the data for the two sets of targets can be described as dependent.
+Therefore, we will apply Wilcoxon Signed-Rank tests (a dependent, non-parametric t-test) to determine if target features across the Easy and Hard sets come from significantly different distributions.

 Formally compare variable distributions across target groups
 ============================================================

-The particular function that I will be using for conducting the Wilcoxon Signed Rank tests does not return the median values of the groups being compared.
-However, median values will help interpret the results of the Wilcoxon Signed Rank Tests.
+The particular function that I will be using for conducting the Wilcoxon Signed-Rank tests does not return the median values of the groups being compared, but these values are necessary to interpret the results of the Wilcoxon Signed Rank Tests.
 Not to mention, if you are interested in publishing your results, including measures of central tendency is standard when reporting formal test results.

 Calculate median values to help interpret comparisons
 -----------------------------------------------------